paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 - specifying custom config
 - using Plover's "Reconnect" button.

-Sound familiar? :) The only way forward from there was to learn how to build the plugin I had been avoiding for so long, and take my first deep dive into Python and its ecosystem.
+Sound familiar? :) The pain of not having a plugin was too much, and the only way forward from there was to learn how to build the plugin I had been avoiding for so long, and take my first deep dive into Python and its ecosystem.
+I used to dread having to think about making a plugin, and now I am way more comfy with it.

 Hopefully this guide has been able to help lower any barriers you may feel exist between some cool thing you would love to see Plover do, and actually making it real.
+I look forward to seeing what you make!

 [^1]: You can confirm this in the [GitHub action][] that Plover uses to [build
       application distributions][Plover Platform builds] for its supported